BMW's CEO says too early for a Brexit contingency plan

 Joost Govaarts, director of VDL Nedcar, said the contract manufacturer’s future depended primarily on whether they were a competitive factory to make cars.

-“We have our own production know-how and philosophy which includes the experience of working for a number of carmakers including Volvo (0175.HK), Mitsubishi (7211.T) and Daimler (DAIGn.DE).”
+“We have our own production know-how and philosophy which includes the experience of working for a number of carmakers including Volvo, Mitsubishi and Daimler .”

 Because VDL has press, paint and body shops in addition to the production line, many tasks can be completed locally.
 “We can save transportation and packing costs by pressing parts in-house,” Govaarts explained.